mongodb/docs/source/includes/steps-configure-project-alert.rst

            (Optional) In the :guilabel:`resend after` field, specify the minutes to elapse before the condition resends the alert.
       b.
-In the :guilabel:`Add Notifier` drop-down menu, select from the options described in the following table.g
+In the :guilabel:`Add Notifier` drop-down menu, select from the options described in the following table.

          .. include:: /includes/list-table-alert-notification-methods.rst